Leo-Simpson/c-lasso/paper/paper.md

 # Acknowledgements

-LS and CLM acknowledge financial support from the Center for Computational Mathematics, Flatiron Institute, New York, and the Institute of Computational Biology, Helmholtz Zentrum Munchen.
+This work of LS was conducted at and financially supported by the Center for Computational Mathematics, Flatiron Institute, New York, and the Institute of Computational Biology, Helmholtz Zentrum München.

 # References